 You will also find the windows that sell microbus passages to move to cities like Viña del Mar and Valparaiso.
 Ticket prices are similar in all companies, buses leave from the same place.

 Whichever option you choose, with these tips you will save bad times when you arrive to the country and you will be ready to enjoy all the good things that Chile has to offer.
-You will see that once you get to the subway, getting around is very easy.
+You will see that once you get to the subway, getting around is very easy..
+If you have in mind visiting the south if Chile, you can check this itinerary of 3 days in Chiloe, a mistical part of Chile Im sure you will love.
 If you have any questions that I can help you with, count on me.